zanderdk/Minecraft-writeup/README.md

 ### Setup Overlapping Chunks

-To execute a unlink attack we first wanna have full control of first chunk within the unsortedbin.
-To accomplish this we will first create overlapping chunks and later freeing a overlapped chunk.
+To execute a unlink attack we first wanna have full control of the first chunk within the unsortedbin.
+To accomplish this we will first create overlapping chunks and free the later chunk.

 | ![Overlapping Chunks](imgs/diag1.png) |
 |:--:|
 | <b>0x511 because we allocate 0x10 more and the previous in use bit is set</b>|

 We wanna setup our heap in such a way that we can free a fake chunk creating overlapping chunks.
-As we will se later this will allow us to control first and only free chunk in the unsortedbin.
+As we will se later this will allow us to control first and only freed chunk in the unsortedbin.
 With the python script bellow we will setup chunks as seen in the picture above.

 ``` python
 create(0, 0x500, b"A"*0x80)